 issues.
 My methods begin with building relationships and trust.
 Together, we uncover what lies at the root of the dynamics.

 I use facilitated dialogue to address tension-filled and emotionally-charged topics as a step on the path towards restored relationships.
-Conflict and harm can be protected by silence, and silence is a protector of many forms of abuse, violence, and relational dynamics that hamper people’s ability to overcome challenges and sustain wellness.
+Dialogue is a guided approach to healing and restorative action.
+Conflict and harm are often protected by silence, and silence is a protector of many forms of abuse, violence, and relational dynamics that hamper people’s ability to overcome challenges, sustain wellness, and be effective (and productive) in a workplace, community, and/or family setting.
 My work is grounded in a restorative framework.

-services have been found to be more effective and successful for healing and redirection than their counterparts.
+within people to identify and solve their own problems.
+In short, restorative services have been found to be more effective and successful for resolving conflicts and interupting violence than their counterparts.

 "If you're like most people, you probably seek first to be understood; you want to get your point across.
 And in doing so, you may ignore the other person completely, pretend that you're listening, selectively hear only certain parts of the conversation or attentively focus on only the words being said, but miss the meaning entirely.
 So why does this happen?
 Because most people listen with the intent to reply, not to understand.
 You listen to yourself as you prepare in your mind what you are going to say, the questions you are going to ask, etc. You filter everything you hear through your life experiences, your frame of reference.
 You check what you hear against your autobiography and see how it measures up.
 And consequently, you decide prematurely what the other person means before he/she finishes communicating.
 If I were to summarize in one sentence the single most important principle I have learned in the field of interpersonal relations, it would be this: Seek first to understand, then to be understood."

 ~ Dr. Stephen Covey, American educator, author, businessman, and speaker.